tejanke/TryHackMe/writeups/ccstego/README.md

 Steganography is the art of concealing something inside something else

 # Task 2 - Steghide
-Steghide is a famous steganongraphy tool that allows you to hide a message inside an image, among other things
+Steghide is a famous steganongraphy tool that allows you to hide a message inside a jpg image, among other things

 Install
 * sudo apt install steghide